umbraco/UmbracoDocs/umbraco-cloud/databases/cloud-database.md

 LocalDB is no longer supported in the latest major version of Umbraco.
 The documentation below is only relevant if you are on Umbraco 9 and below.
 {% endhint %}

 When you clone a site locally, Umbraco Cloud automatically creates a local database and populates it with data from your website running on the Cloud.
-If you don't specify anything before starting up your site locally, it'll be a SQL CE database that lives in the `umbraco/Data`folder in Umbraco 9.
-If you wish to use a local SQL Server instead, you can update the connection string in the web.config or appSettings.json file, but it's important that you do so before your site starts up the first time.
+If you don't specify settings before local site startup, it defaults to a SQL CE database located in the `umbraco/Data` folder in Umbraco 9.
+If you wish to use a local SQL Server instead, you can update the connection string in the web.config or appSettings.json file.
+However, it's important that you do so before your site starts up the first time.

 By default when Umbraco Cloud restores a local database it will be a Umbraco.sdf file in `/App_Data` folder.
 However, if LocalDB is installed and configured, the restore will create a Umbraco.mdf file.
 To use LocalDB ensure `applicationHost.config` is configured with `loadUserProfile="true"` and `setProfileEnvironment="true"`: https://blogs.msdn.microsoft.com/sqlexpress/2011/12/08/using-localdb-with-full-iis-part-1-user-profile/